soyastudio/SoyaCoder/GCP/Certificates/Official Google Cloud Certified Associate Cloud Engineer Study Guide.md

 ### Persistent Storage

 - Be attached to VMs of GCE or GKE
+- Block storage device and can create file system
 - Data on persistent disks continues to exist after VMs are shut down or terminated.
+- Network accessible
 - Features of Persistent Disks
+    - SSD and HDD
+    - Persistent disks can be mounted on multiple VMs to provide multireader storage.
+    - The size of persistent disks can be increased while mounted to a VM.
+    - Persistent disks automatically encrypt data on the disk
+    - Zonal or Regional
 - Configuring Persistent Disks

 ### Object Storage

+- Cloud Storage is an object storage system, which means files that are stored in the system are treated as atomic units
+- Cloud Storage does not support concurrency and locking.
+- Buckets are resources within a project
+- Buckets share global namespace
+- Cloud Storage does not provide a file system
+- Cloud Storage provides four different classes of object storage:
+    - mult-regional
+    - regional
+    - nearline
+    - coldline
+- Versioning and Object Lifecycle Management
+    - Lifecycle management policies are applied to buckets and affect all objects in the bucket.
+    - Multiregional and regional storage objects can be changed to nearline or coldline
+    - Nearline can be changed only to coldline.

 ### Storage Types When Planning a Storage Solution